MicrosoftDocs/powerbi-docs/powerbi-docs/whitepaper-powerbi-security.md

 The **Power BI** service is built on **Azure**, which is Microsoft's [cloud computing platform](http://azure.microsoft.com/overview/what-is-azure/).
 Power BI is currently deployed in many datacenters around the world – there are many active deployments made available to customers in the regions served by those datacenters, and an equal number of passive deployments that serve as backups for each active deployment.

-Each Power BI deployment consists of two clusters – a Web Front End ( **WFE** ) cluster, and a **Back End** cluster.
+Each Power BI deployment consists of two clusters – a Web Front End (**WFE**) cluster, and a **Back-End** cluster.
 These two clusters are shown in the following image, and provide the backdrop for the rest of this article.

 ![The WFE and Back End](media/whitepaper-powerbi-security/powerbi-security-whitepaper_01.png)

-Power BI uses Azure Active Directory ( **AAD** ) for account authentication and management.
+Power BI uses Azure Active Directory (**AAD**) for account authentication and management.
 Power BI also uses the **Azure Traffic Manager (ATM)** to direct user traffic to the nearest datacenter, determined by the DNS record of the client attempting to connect, for the authentication process and to download static content and files.
 Power BI uses the **Azure Content Delivery Network (CDN)** to efficiently distribute the necessary static content and files to users based on geographical locale.

 ### The WFE Cluster